wcampos5/wcampos5-notes/Personal/Learning/Python/Functions.md

   #format
   #Iterate over all key=value
   meta_data = "\n".join([f"{key.title()}: {value}" for key, value in kwargs.items()])
   msg = f"{data_extenso}\n\n{text}\n\n{meta_data}"
   print(msg)

 exibir_poema(

     "Dec, 06th, 2023",
     "Zen of Python",
     "Beautiful is better than ugly.",
     "Explicit is better than implicit.",
     "Simple is better than complex.",

-    "Complex is better than complicated...",
+    "Complex is better than complicated...", autor="Tim Peters", ano=1999,

-    autor="Tim Peters",

-    ano=1999,

 )
 ```

+##### Output

+>[!example] Output
+>Dec, 06th, 2023
+Zen of Python
+Beautiful is better than ugly.
+Explicit is better than implicit.
+Simple is better than complex.
+Complex is better than complicated...
+Autor: Tim Peters
+Ano: 1999

 #### Function as a params
 #functionparams